nihatalele/SettleUp_Portfolio/README.md

-# cse3901-2025sp-giles-BANDProject6
+# Settle Up

-This project uses Ruby on Rails to create an application for organizing and handling the expenses for multi-day trip for a group of people.
+**Description:**
+Settle Up is a Ruby on Rails (MVC) web application for managing and sharing expenses on multi-day trips.
+Users can create trips, add participants, and securely split costs.
+Developed as a **collaborative class project**, with a focus on authentication, access control, and participant management.

+---

+## Key Features
+- User authentication and secure login
+- Create trips and manage participants
+- Add and share expenses among friends
+- Access control: users only see trips they own or are invited to

+---

+## My Contributions
+- Scoped all trip, participant, and expense lookups using **ActiveRecord** (`Trip.for_user(current_user)`)
+- Added `authorize_trip!` before_actions to enforce access control
+- Updated participant functionality to accept and validate emails for secure expense sharing

+---

+## Tech Stack
+Ruby on Rails, ActiveRecord, Devise (authentication), SQLite (development), HTML/CSS/ERB

+---

-## How to Run Application
+## How to Run (Safe Version)

-1) Run "bundle install" in the terminal to install all the necessary gems in the Gemfile
-2) Run "rails db:migrate" in the terminal
-3) Run "rails server" in the terminal to start the application
+1. Clone the repo
+2. Run `bundle install` to install dependencies
+3. Run `rails db:migrate`
-4) Follow the link provided as a result in the terminal
+4. Run `rails server` and open the link provided in your terminal

-## File Structure

-Gemfile: Specifies the source and dependencies Gemfile.lock: Automatically generated from bundle install config/routes.rb: All app routes are defined here
-app/controllers/: Contains all controllers app/views/: Contains views corresponding to each controller
-app/models/: Contains model definitions and associations
-db/migrate/: Contains all migration files used to modify the database schema
-app/views/devise/: Devise-generated views for authentication
+---

-## Team Members and Controller Contributions
+## Team

-Niha Talele: Contributed by scoping all trip, participant, and expense lookups through Trip.for_user(current_user) and added authorize_trip! before_actions in the Trips, Participants, and Expenses Controllers to enforce access by owner or invited email.
-Also updated the ParticipantsController to accept and validate an email field, enabling secure share‑by‑email functionality.

-Aanya Tummalapalli: Contributed to enhancing the controller logic for currency conversion, totals calculation, and dynamic data display in trips_controller.rb and expenses_controller.rb.

-Brandon Jiang: Contributed to creating the trips and participants controller and the destroy methods in trips_controller.rb, participants_controller.rb, and expenses_controller.rb.

-Hyunsuk Hwang: Contributed creating the expenses function and the login/authentication function.
+Project developed collaboratively with three other students; I focused on security, access control, and participant management.

+---

+## Professor Feedback / Highlights
+- Recognized for **well-structured Ruby code** and effective use of ActiveRecord for database interactions
+- Appreciated **clear HTML/CSS styling**, including use of variables in stylesheets
+- Noted for thoughtful **UI/UX choices**, such as participant summaries and the settle-up table
+- Feedback helped improve **workflow intuitiveness** and design aesthetics

+---

+## Notes for Recruiters
+This version uses **dummy data** and removes any sensitive information from the original project while demonstrating core functionality and my contributions.